 NO is likely the main mediator involved in penile erection mechanism and the most important target to improve organic factors implicated in erectile function.

-Penile erection (PE) is the result of a complex physiologic process involving a coordinated interaction between the blood vessels, the nerves and specific hormones.
+Penile erection (PE) is the result of a complex physiologic process involving a coordinated interaction between the blood vessels and the nerves.

 In the flaccid state, arterial vessels contained in the corpus cavernosum are constricted when cavernosal smooth muscles are contracted, allowing only a weak blood flow (Fig. 1).